 • Build a decision tree for workout options (payment deferral, loan modification, deed-in-lieu) so staff present solutions rather than escalating immediately to legal.

-Verdict: The cost difference between a cured 15-day delinquency and a foreclosure that runs to $50,000–$80,000 in judicial states is not theoretical.
+Verdict: The cost difference between a cured 15-day delinquency and a foreclosure that runs to tens of thousands of dollars in judicial states is not theoretical.
 Early triggers are the cheapest default management tool available.
+See 7 Warning Signs a Note Is Going Non-Performing for the signals that precede delinquency.

 5. Automate Escrow Disbursement and Tracking